 |Title:||Head Men's Basketball Coach|

 Donyell Marshall was named the 10th head coach of the CCSU men's basketball program on April 6, 2016.
-In three seasons, Marshall has guided the Blue Devils program to their highest win total since 2012-13 and return to the Northeast Conference tournament in 2017-18.
+In four seasons, Marshall has guided the Blue Devils program to their highest single-season win total since 2012-13 and a return to the Northeast Conference tournament in 2017-18.

 Marshall guided Central back to the conference postseason tournament with a 14-win campaign in 2017-18.
 The Blue Devils posted seven wins in league play to make their first postseason appearance in four seasons, while also matching their most wins out of conference (seven) since 2010-11.
 Central’s season was highlighted by a five-game win streak from Nov.
 17-Dec.
 2, 2017, which matched the program’s longest win streak since 2011 and marked the first consecutive wins in a span of 63 games.
 Although the Blue Devils’ season ended in the NEC Quarterfinals, the campaign also included a win over the league’s eventual NCAA representative, LIU Brooklyn.

 Marshall mentored his first all-conference player in 2017-18, as junior Tyler Kohl earned All-Northeast Conference Second Team honors.
 Kohl also earned NABC All-District 18 Second Team honors and would again earn second team honors in 2018-19.
 Junior Austin Nehls earned CoSIDA Academic All-District 2 First Team honors for the second straight season as well.
 Nehls and sophomore Tyson Batiste also earned selection to the NABC Honors Court.
 Marshall has also seen his young talent recognized by the NEC coaches.
 Ian Krishnan earned NEC All-Rookie honors in 2018-19, while Miles Baker repeated the honor following the 2019-20 season.